 And there are a few things that every cover letter should include when you are looking for user experience design jobs.
-Here’s a look at all the things it should include, to help you land that dream job.
+Here’s a look at all the things it should include, to help you get invited to that interview.

 The first thing your UX designer cover letter needs might seem a little elementary, but you would be surprised at how many people forget to include basic header information.